stevekinney/scratch-workshop/src/content/basic-movements-part-ii.md

 ---
-title: 'Basic Movements Part Ii'
+title: 'Basic Movements Part II'
 ---

 A relatively simple solution is doing something like this: